Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 - He never chose to run for President, nor did he give any campaign speeches.
 His friends put his name on the nomination ballot.
 He won despite.

-- He suffered from both alcoholism and depression, much like his mother, Anna Kendrick Pierce.
+- He suffered from alcoholism and depression, much like his mother, Anna Kendrick Pierce.

 - Despite being from the North, he was pro-slavery.